New Jersey Devils: 1993–2000: A Championship franchise

-Under Lemaire, the team played during the 1993–94 regular season as members of the Eastern Conference's Atlantic Division (with the NHL renaming its divisions to better reflect geography that season) with a lineup that included defensemen Scott Stevens, Scott Niedermayer and Ken Daneyko; forwards Stephane Richer, John MacLean, Bobby Holik and Claude Lemieux; and goaltenders Chris Terreri and Martin Brodeur, the latter goaltender was honored as the NHL's top rookie with the Calder Memorial Trophy.
+Under Lemaire, the team played during the 1993–94 regular season as members of the Eastern Conference's Atlantic Division (with the NHL renaming its divisions to better reflect geography that season) with a lineup that included defensemen Scott Stevens, Scott Niedermayer and Ken Daneyko; forwards Stéphane Richer, John MacLean, Bobby Holík and Claude Lemieux; and goaltenders Chris Terreri and Martin Brodeur, the latter goaltender was honored as the NHL's top rookie with the Calder Memorial Trophy.
 The Devils scored 330 times in the regular season and set a franchise record with 106 points, second behind the New York Rangers in the Atlantic Division.
 The Devils and Rangers met in a conference finals match-up, which went seven games.
 Going into game 6 in New Jersey, the Devils led the series three games to two.
 Before the game, Rangers captain Mark Messier guaranteed that the Rangers would win game 6.
 Messier led his team back, netting a natural hat-trick to help the Rangers overcome an early 2–0 Devils lead and force a decisive contest.
-In game 7, the Devils' Valeri Zelepukin tied the score at 1–1 with 7.7 seconds remaining, but the Devils were defeated in double overtime on a goal by Stephane Matteau.
+In game 7, the Devils' Valeri Zelepukin tied the score at 1–1 with 7.7 seconds remaining, but the Devils were defeated in double overtime on a goal by Stéphane Matteau.

 The Devils celebrate moments after defeating the Detroit Red Wings in the 1995 Stanley Cup Final.
 The victory brought the club its first Stanley Cup.

 Despite the setback, the team returned to the conference finals during the lockout-shortened 1994–95 season and defeated the Philadelphia Flyers four games to two.
 They swept the heavily favored Detroit Red Wings to win the team's first-ever Stanley Cup, as they brought the Cup across the Hudson River from New York, after the Rangers had won it the year before.
 The 1994–95 Devils team became the first to give the players a day with the Stanley Cup, a tradition that lives on with each Cup winner.
 Claude Lemieux was awarded the Conn Smythe Trophy as playoffs MVP.
 The success came amid constant rumors that the team would move for the third time in its history to Nashville.